Robert Drummond of Carnock: Surveying the Scottish royal palaces

-The "association" and the Ruthven Regime
+The "Association" and the Ruthven Regime

 In 1582 Robert's eldest son Patrick Drummond of Monzie feuar of Carnock, was involved in the Ruthven Raid.
 In July 1583 he lost his court role as a master of the stable and went into exile in England.
 His brother John Drummond of Slipperfield and Hawthornden was also discharged from his place as usher.
 Robert's son-in-law Adam Erskine, Commendator of Cambuskenneth, was a leader of the Gowrie regime.
 These connections may have led to Robert's replacement as royal master of work by William Schaw before November 1583, after the fall of the Gowrie Regime.

 Robert Drummond's inventory of repairs of May 1583 makes provision for Mary, Queen of Scots, or perhaps the potential bride of James VI, at Stirling Castle suggesting the rebuilding the Chapel Royal to accommodate ladies in waiting in a loft or gallery:"to tak away the cheppell and to big the same neirby the northe bak wall in ane other sort of biging, to the pwrpois oure Queyne withe hir tryne of ladyis may pas forthe off this new devissit work into the said chappell loft"to take away the chapel and to build the same nearby the north back wall in another sort of building, to the purpose our Queen with her train of ladies may pass forth from this new devised work into the said chapel loft.

-The estimate demonstrates Drummond's involvement with the Ruthven regime and, perhaps, its cynical negotiation with Queen Elizabeth I for the conjoint 'associated rule' of Mary and James VI in the spring of 1583.
-The fictional double portrait of Mary and James of 1583 was made for this negotiation.
+The estimate demonstrates Drummond's involvement with the Ruthven regime and, perhaps, its cynical negotiation with Queen Elizabeth I for the "Association of Mary, Queen of Scots, and James VI" in 1583.
+This was a plan for Mary, Queen of Scots, to enter into joint rule in Scotland with her son, James VI.
+A double portrait of Mary and James of 1583 was made for this negotiation.

 Drummond crossed the Tweed into exile in England at Wark Castle on 27 April 1584 with the Earl of Angus and his followers.